 Long Island EOC

-All SUNY students (this includes LIEOC students) who plan to have an on campus presence, including any use of LIEOC facilities, must be vaccinated against COVID-19.
+All SUNY students who plan to have an on-campus presence, including any use of campus or LIEOC facilities, must be vaccinated against COVID-19.
 Such students may receive any of the three vaccines available in the United States (Pfizer, Moderna, Johnson & Johnson).

 VACCINE VERIFICATION & WAIVER

 Medical or religious exemptions may be requested by qualifying students.
-In order to have an exemption request considered, students must submit requests by September 22, 2021.
+In order to have an exemption request considered, students must submit requests by January 27, 2022.
 Students with approved medical or religious exemptions should be aware that they may be excluded from all in-person classes and activities at the LIEOC’s discretion should a COVID-19 outbreak occur at any LIEOC facility.
 Fully completed exemption forms should be submitted to firstname.lastname@example.org

 - Medical Exemption: Medical Exemptions must come from a licensed healthcare provider (MD, DO, NP, PA).

 - Religious Exemptions: Students who hold genuine religious beliefs that are contrary to COVID-19 vaccination fill out a religious waiver.
 The student must explain how receiving the COVID-19 vaccination conflicts with the student’s deeply held religious belief or practice.

 All students with an on-campus or LIEOC facility presence are required to participate in our COVID Surveillance Testing.
 The test is a PCR COVID-19 oral, saliva based test.

 The Health and Wellness Center is offering free testing in the Campus Center Student Lounge:

 - Monday, Tuesday, Thursday 9:00 a.m. to 4:00 p.m.